 # 13 People must buy you before they will buy what you are selling.
 People like to do business with people they know, like and trust.
 Focus on building relationships with your leads, customers and prospects and everything else should fall into place.

 # 14 Networking success isn’t determined by the number of business cards you pass out but on how many you collect.
 When you attend networking events, focus your efforts on meeting people and getting THEIR contact information.
 If you get someone’s business card, you can contact them whenever you want.
-If you just give them your card, there’s a high likelihood they will never contact you.
+If you just give them your business card, there’s a high likelihood they will never contact you.

 # 15 The main reason to have contests and sweepstakes is to get names for your mailing list.
 Raffles and contests are a great way to get leads.
 Even if you have to fork over some money to buy a good prize to give away it’s money well spent.
 A good raffle or contest can literally generate HUNDREDS, maybe even thousands of leads for your business.
 That is worth a lot of money to you.